adelhult/hypatia/README.md

 focus is the ability to evaluate your expressions into LaTeX text strings.
 The language will most likely be interacted with using an WASM based notebook environment.

+Still super early but this is [the plan](https://github.com/adelhult/Hypatia/issues/1), we will see how much I will work on this, but it would be nice to have working prototype.

 ## A feature highlight
 * Quantities `10km + 20m`
 * Hex and binary literals `0x20 bytes + 0b101 kbit`